yuhyunjeong/ToDo-list/README.md

 ### Components

-All of the built-in browser components support some props and events.
+All of the built-in browser components support some props and events

 - input
-  - onChange: <p>
+  - onChange: <p></p>
-    An Event handler function. <p>
-    Required for controlled inputs. <p>
-    Fires immediately when the input’s value is changed by the user (for example, it fires on every keystroke). <p>
+    Fires immediately when the input’s value is changed by the user (for example, it fires on every keystroke)
-    Behaves like the browser input event.

 ### Hooks

-Hooks let you use different React features from your components.
+Hooks let you use different React features from your components

 - State Hooks
-  - State lets a component “remember” information like user input.
+  - State lets a component “remember” information like user input
   - import { useState } from "react";

 ### Props

-arguments passed into React components via HTML attributes.
+arguments passed into React components via HTML attributes

-like function arguments in JavaScript and attributes in HTML.

-To send props into a component, use the same syntax as HTML attributes:

 ### Array Methods

-One of the most useful in React is the .map() array method.
+One of the most useful in React is the .map() array method

 - .map()
-  - allows you to run a function on each item in the array, returning a new array as the result.
+  - allows you to run a function on each item in the array, returning a new array as the result
-  - So, map() can be used to generate lists.

 ### Spread Operator

-The JavaScript spread operator (...) allows us to quickly copy all or part of an existing array or object into another array or object
+JavaScript spread operator (...) allows us to quickly copy all or part of an existing array or object into another array or object

 ### React icons